ansible/awx/docs/docsite/rst/userguide/instance_groups.rst

 |Instance Group policy example|

 .. |Instance Group policy example| image:: ../common/images/instance-groups_list_view.png
-   :alt: Instance groups capacity levels based on policy algorithm
+   :alt: Instance groups list view showing example instance groups and one with capacity levels

 For more information about the policy or rules associated with instance groups, see the :ref:`ag_instance_groups` section of the |ata|.